RSDKModding/RSDKv4-Decompilation/README.md

 * Clone the repo with the following command: `git clone https://github.com/Rubberduckycooly/Sonic-1-2-2013-Decompilation.git`
 * Go into the repo you just cloned with `cd Sonic-1-2-2013-Decompilation`
 * Then run `make -f Makefile.msys2 CXX=x86_64-w64-mingw32-g++ CXXFLAGS=-static -j4` (-j switch is optional but will make building faster, it's based on the number of cores you have +1 so 8 cores wold be -j9)
+* Go into Server dir to create the executable for multiplayer in Sonic 2 `cd Server`
+* Then run `make -f Makefile.msys2 CXXFLAGS=-static -j4` to create the Server executable (-j switch is optional but will make building faster, it's based on the number of cores you have +1 so 8 cores wold be -j9)

 ## Windows UWP (Phone, Xbox, etc.):
 * Clone the repo, then follow the instructions in the [depencencies readme for Windows](./dependencies/windows/dependencies.txt) and [depencencies readme for UWP](./dependencies/windows-uwp/dependencies.txt) to setup dependencies, copy your `Data.rsdk` folder into `Sonic1Decomp.UWP` or `Sonic2Decomp.UWP` depending on the game, then build and deploy via `Sonic12Decomp.UWP.sln`